 Creating a recovery drive will erase anything already stored on your USB flash drive.
 Use an empty USB flash drive or make sure to transfer any important data from your USB flash drive to another storage device before using it to create a USB recovery drive.

-Enter Command in the search box, swipe down on or right-click Command Prompt, and then tap or click Run as administrator.
+Enter recovery drive in the search box, then tap or click Create a recovery drive.

 You might be asked for an admin password or to confirm your choice.